rom-rb/devtools/README.md

 # devtools

-Common tools and configs used in dry-rb projects
+Common tools and configs used in rom-rb projects

 ## Keeping CHANGELOG.md up to date

-Use the following syntax in your **commit messages** to have `CHANGELOG.md` automatically updated in dry-rb repos:
+Use the following syntax in your **commit messages** to have `CHANGELOG.md` automatically updated in rom-rb repos:

 #### Updating latest version that already exists in the CHANGELOG.md